cubicmetre/stormatica-extension/README.md

 ### Steps
 1. Download the latest release from [Releases](https://github.com/cubicmetre/stormatica-extension/releases)
 2. Place `stormatica-fabric-0.24.5-stormatica-1.0.0.jar` in your `.minecraft/mods/` folder
-3. Remove the original Litematica mod (Stormatica replaces it completely)
+3. Disable the original Litematica mod (Stormatica replaces it completely)
 4. Launch Minecraft

 **Note:** Stormatica is a **fork**, not an addon.
 Do not run it alongside the original Litematica.